This “how to” article is not going to give you a list of specific steps to do in order to play better.

 At the end of the day, you can’t fully substitute real in-person lessons.

-But there are also so many cons about this learning method compared to the others:
+But there are also some cons about this learning method compared to the others:

 - You can’t get help 24/7